papawlo/sendme/README.md

-#Mande-me.
-##About
+# Send-me.
+## About
-An IFood like system to buy food and services
+An food and services delivery system built on #ZEND framework
-# ZEND